brage

 4. Behavioral segmentation: This type of segmentation groups customers together based on shared behaviors and actions taken when interacting with a given brand’s app, website, marketing campaigns, etc.

-Brands can use a combination of these different types of audience segmentation to deliver truly personalized marketing.
+Brands can use a combination of these different types of audience segmentation to personalize experiences.
 For instance, a dog-walking app might want to reach dog owners who live within a certain metro area (geographic segment), who have a certain income level (demographic segment), who work full-time (demographic segment), and who have downloaded the dog-walking app but haven’t booked a service in 30 days (behavioral segment).

 Examples of common actions customers take that brands often create behavioral segments for include: